Christopher Nkunku: Chelsea

 On 20 June 2023, Nkunku signed for Premier League club Chelsea on a six-year deal starting 1 July 2023.
 The transfer fee was reported to be £52 million.
 On 8 August, it was announced that he had undergone surgery for a knee injury sustained during a pre-season match and would be out for an extended period, thereby missing the start of the season.
 He finally made his debut on 19 December 2023 against Newcastle United in the quarter-finals of the EFL Cup, scoring a penalty in the 4–2 shoot-out win after the match finished 1–1.
 Five days later, he made his Premier League debut away at Wolverhampton Wanderers, coming off the bench during the second half and scoring a late goal in a 2–1 defeat for Chelsea.
 On 31 January 2024, he scored again against Liverpool in a 4–1 loss at Anfield.
 On 24 September, Nkunku scored a hat-trick against EFL League Two side Barrow A.F.C. in the third round of the EFL Cup, helping the Blues to a 5–0 victory.

 AC Milan

 On 30 August 2025, Nkunku moved to Serie A, signing for AC Milan on a five-year deal worth €42 million.
 A month later, on 23 September, he scored his first goal in a 3–0 Coppa Italia victory over Lecce.

+Loan to RB Leipzig

+On 25 August 2026, Nkunku returned to RB Leipzig, signing for them on loan for the 2026–27 season with a buy option.